arturkulig/immview/usage_simple.md

 // [{ label: "Eat a pizza", done: true }]
 ```

-Please, be aware that all action calls and writes on **Data** instances are going to be dispatched to a execution queue that will run them in call order one after another with prioritization of **Data** writes.
+> Please, be aware that all action calls and writes on **Data** instances are going to be dispatched to a execution queue that will run them in call order one after another with prioritization of **Data** writes.
+This won't be even noticable in this example as calls in it are not nested in a way that would reveal it.

+Domain is now ready to be used to connect it a react component using [immview-react-connect](https://github.com/arturkulig/immview-react-connect).